samershihabi/hrms/README.md

 # HRMS REST API Endpoints

 This repository contains the python3 code for a simple HRMS system.
-It contains 3 API endpoints, as is written in Flask-RESTful and MariaDB backend.
+It contains 3 API endpoints, and is written in Flask-RESTful and MariaDB backend.

 The python3 code is structured into classes, each class represents an API endpoint. app.py gives a high level view on how the endpoints are designed.